The 2024-2025 Hellman Fellowships

-Eligibility.
-Hellman Fellowships are to be applied for and awarded to assistant professors:
+Hellman Fellowships are to be applied for and awarded to assistant professors who:

-- who show promise for great distinction in their research,
+- show promise for great distinction in their research,

-- who have applied and been denied funding from external sources, and/or
+- have applied and been denied funding from external sources and/or

-- whose research is not supported substantially by other sources of funding
+- work in a field that is not supported substantially by other sources of funding

-- Project title and very short summary.
-One or two brief sentences on the research objective.
+- One or two brief sentences on the research objective.

 - Project description and timetable.
 Describe the basic ideas, problems, works, or questions to be addressed.
 Give an overview of the planned approach, methodology, and schedule for the project.

 - Budget.
-Provide a detailed budget request for anticipated research fees and expenses, and be sure to indicate the contribution (or not) of internal funds already at your disposal (e.g., divisional research funds, named chair funds, travel allowance, etc.).
-Please also list any applications you have made to have the proposed work funded by additional internal funds or any external granting agency, and the results of those applications.
-We need to know whether your Hellman Fellowship application is a request for a backup or supplement to another grant or fellowship (see third and fourth items in the eligibility criteria, above).
-For guidance on budgeting and the uses of faculty travel and research funds, see the detailed guidelines at Controller’s expense guidelines.
+Using this sample budget guide and template, please provide a detailed budget request for anticipated research fees and expenses, and be sure to indicate the contribution (or not) of internal funds already at your disposal (e.g., divisional research funds, named chair funds, travel allowance, etc.).
+Please also list any applications you have made to have the proposed work funded by additional internal funds or any external granting agency and the results of those applications.
+We need to know whether your Hellman Fellowship application is a request for a backup or supplement to another grant or fellowship (see the third and fourth items in the eligibility criteria above).
+For guidance on budgeting and the uses of faculty travel and research funds, please see the detailed guidelines on the Controller’s website here.

 - Curriculum Vitae: Attach a current CV.